Covid-19 Practice Policy

 - If you are unwell for any reason it is better for you not to come into the Dental Practice.
 If you suspect you have symptoms of COVID-19 please stay at home and follow NHS guidance;

-- We are not able to allow last minute brushings at the practice during this pandemic to avoid cross contamination; please prepare yourself at home to have freshly scrubbed teeth using your routine oral hygiene measures.
+- We are not able to allow last minute teeth cleaning at the practice during this pandemic to avoid cross contamination; please prepare yourself at home to have freshly cleaned teeth using your routine oral hygiene measures.

-- We will call you prior to the day of your appointment to go through some Covid-19 questions and to check there have been no changes to your medical history.
+- We will call you prior to the day of your appointment to ask some Covid-19 questions and to check there have been no changes to your medical history.

 - All patients will be seen by appointment only;

-- All payments will be taken via telephone prior to the appointment.
-In any case, please remember to bring your credit/debit card.
+- All payments can be taken at the reception desk, after your appointment, please remember to bring your credit/debit card.

 - Our usual sitting room has been redesigned to be kept as clear as possible and guarantee social distancing.